randy3k/AlignTab/README.md

 Align Tabular
 ==============
-This is a version of the excellent VIM plugin - tabular.
+An alignment plugin for Sublime Text 2/3 -- ST version of the excellent VIM plugin, tabular.

 How does it differ from other alignment plugins?
 ------------
 - Flexibility: Align with user defined regular expression
 - Efficiency: Smart line detection for alignment if no lines are selected
 - Multiple cursors support
-- It is now working on both ST 2 and 3.

 Usage
 ------------